 Japanese Garden – They just did a big redo on the buildings and gift shop so you need to go there so we can pay for the place.
 If you have not been to a Japanese garden this could be nice place to go.
 It is located in Washington Park.

 Voodoo Donuts – Donuts?
-You came all the way to Portland to get a donut.
-If you are downtown at 2 am and feeling no pain it is a good place to get a sugar rush to get you home.
-Two doors down is Dan and Louis Oyster Bar a real piece of Portland history.
+You came all the way to Portland to get a donuts.
+For many years if you are downtown at 2 am and feeling no pain it is a good place to get a sugar rush to get you home.
+Today donuts are a new trend an it started with Voodoo.